Crazy Train: Reception

+Chart performance

 The single reached No. 49 on the United Kingdom singles chart in 1980.
 In the United States, the song reached No. 9 on the Billboard Top Tracks chart and the single peaked at No. 6 on the Billboard Bubbling Under the Hot 100 chart in 1981.
 The master ringtone was certified double platinum and had by September 2010 sold 1,750,000 downloads.
 The Tribute re-release was accompanied by a music video.

+After Osbourne's death in 2025, the song debuted on the US Billboard Hot 100 at number 46 with 9.2 million official U.S. streams, 2.4 million radio audience impressions, and 11,000 paid downloads.